awsdocs/amazon-s3-userguide/doc_source/configure-inventory.md

 ## Granting Amazon S3 permission to use your AWS KMS CMK for encryption<a name="configure-inventory-kms-key-policy"></a>

 To grant Amazon S3 permission to encrypt using a customer managed AWS Key Management Service \(AWS KMS\) customer master key \(CMK\), you must use a key policy\.
-To update your key policy so that you can use an AWS KMS customer managed CMK to encrypt the inventory file, follow the steps below\.
+To update your key policy so that you can use an AWS KMS customer managed CMK, follow the steps below\.

 **To grant permissions to encrypt using your AWS KMS CMK**